Drug & Alcohol Rehab in South Yorkshire or near South Yorkshire

 Heroin is a highly addictive substance that takes over an individual’s mind and body.

-This means that anyone who struggles with addiction to heroin will need to undergo a physical detox before experiencing more thorough treatment.
+This means that anyone who struggles with addiction to heroin will need to undergo a physical detox before experiencing more thorough further rehab therapy.

-A heroin detox will reduce symptoms as you carry out your heroin withdrawal.
+A heroin detox received in a controlled drug and alcohol rehab environment will reduce symptoms as you carry out your heroin withdrawal.

-Buprenorphine is one medication that will make it easier to recover.
+Buprenorphine is one medication that will make it easier to recover and can be prescribed whilst at drug & alcohol rehab in South Yorkshire.

 Although cannabis is not physically addictive, it is highly addictive psychologically.

-This can result in cannabis use disorder, where users feel compelled to smoke weed regularly, or even constantly to get through the day.
+This can result in cannabis use disorder, where users feel compelled to smoke cannabis regularly, or even constantly to get through the day.

 A study by Wayne Hall and Louisa Degenhardt even found the adverse side effects of regular use of cannabis during adolescence and into adulthood can include ‘a dependence syndrome, increased risk of motor vehicle crashes, impaired respiratory function, cardiovascular disease, and adverse effects of regular use on adolescent psychosocial development and mental health’.